AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-configure.md

 1. Use the audience analysis dimensions in Analysis Workspace.

-   Users who have access to use the data view in Analysis Workspace can see the new dimensions and use them in their analyses.
+   Users who have access to use the data view in Analysis Workspace can now see the new dimensions and use them in their analyses.
 For information about how to use the audience analysis dimensions in Analysis Workspace, see [Analyze Experience Platform audiences in Customer Journey Analytics](/help/connections/audience-analysis/analyze-audiences.md).